Enter the billet area, extruded product area, and the extrusion constant into the calculator to determine the extrusion force.

 Next, determine the extruded product area.
 The extruded product area in this problem is 8 in^2.

-Next, determine the extrusion constant.
-This is calculated to be 50 lbf/in^2.
+Next, assume the extrusion constant is 50 lbf/in^2.

 Finally, calculate the extrusion force using the formula above;